gldog/keep-ours-paths-merge-driver/README.md

 # Merge strategies

 The merge driver has the two path merge strategies `onconflict-ours` (default) and `always-ours`.
-A strategy is given in path-parameter `-p` in addition to the path separated by colon.
+A strategy is given in path-parameter `-p` in addition to the path separated by colon (or the value given in `-s/--separator`).

 About the term "path": In the Git docs it means a file-path.
 Regarding this merge driver it means XPath or JSON-path.